offen/analyticstxt/draft-offen-analyticstxt.md

 ### Visibility

-This OPTIONAL, RECOMMENDED multi-value field indicates whether the website provides a way for users or the general public to access data.
+This OPTIONAL, RECOMMENDED multi-value field indicates whether data is shared with select users, the general public or third parties.

 #### Allowed values